openalea/openalea.rtfd.io/doc/development/guidelines.md

 from openalea.pkg_name import module_name
 ```

-- Also, we recommand to use the [src-layout](https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#src-layout) for the source code of the project.
+- Also, we recommend to use the [src-layout](https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#src-layout) for the source code of the project.
   That yield the following basic layout for your package:

 ```bash